gaehlerm/SoftwareEngineering/README.md

 ### No Duplication

-Every bit of logic is handled in exactly one place in your code.
-You have no code duplication.
-You are not allowed to copy and paste any code.
-Do not Repeat Yourself.
-DRY.
-This, however, does not only apply to copy-paste code.
-It can also happen that there are two pieces of code quite far apart in the code performing very similar tasks.
-If you see redundant code, you should start refactoring it.

 Any piece of logic should be implemented only once.
 This has the advantage that refactoring becomes comparatively easy since you only have to change the code in one location.
 Is your payment system in need of an update?
-Go to the `PaymentSystem` class and make the necessary updates.
-Done.
+Go to the `PaymentSystem` class and make the necessary changes.

 ### Easy Testing